Icharaimes/ich-tf2bd-faq/README.md

 # ich-tf2bd-faq
 A series of Frequently Asked Questions about the Team Fortress 2 Bot Detector made by someone unassociated with any version of it

+## Post-ban-wave Rapid-fire Q&A

+### If the bots are gone, why use this?

+Bots may be gone for now, but they could return.
+Human cheaters also still exist.

+### You seemed to be calling someone out with a non-automated message.
+I thought this did that for you?

+With the bots being gone, people are even less likely to kick human cheaters and will instead try to kick you for spamming chat/votes.
+That combined with the fact that I've grown skeptical of whether some in the Trusted list are actually cheating has lead me to disable auto-vote kick and auto-chat callout.

+### If you aren't using the automated features then why even bother with TF2BD?

+It's still a good way to get a heads up of who you should be keeping an eye on.

+## Original, more detailed FAQ

 ### What is the Team Fortress 2 Bot Detector?

 The Team Fortress 2 Bot Detector is a program that is used to detect bots and cheaters in Team Fortress 2.
 It was originally made by a group of people lead by Pazer.
 The original program has not been worked on in several years and [its repository](https://github.com/PazerOP/tf2_bot_detector) has since been archived.
 With Team Fortress 2 updating to 64-bit architecture, this version no longer works.
 The version that I use is a fork made by sleepy.
 You can find it [here.](https://github.com/surepy/tf2_bot_detector)